Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 Summary

 We generated 50K-token documents using the same frontier LLM and got dramatically different results.
 In the baseline, outputs collapsed into short, repetitive “summary essays”.
-With Dataframer’s scaffold, we consistently got full-length, style-faithful documents across 4 long-text datasets.
+With DataFramer’s scaffold, we consistently got full-length, style-faithful documents across 4 long-text datasets.

 What surprised us most (real examples):

-- Real Estate: baseline repeated “Zoning” 8 times; Dataframer produced 15 distinct topics from 5 inputs.
+- Real Estate: baseline repeated “Zoning” 8 times; DataFramer produced 15 distinct topics from 5 inputs.

-- Gutenberg: baseline reused the same plot loop; Dataframer generated genuinely varied stories with strong prose.
+- Gutenberg: baseline reused the same plot loop; DataFramer generated genuinely varied stories with strong prose.

-- Wiki Medical: baseline got shorter and added unwanted Markdown; Dataframer stayed long and encyclopedic.
+- Wiki Medical: baseline got shorter and added unwanted Markdown; DataFramer stayed long and encyclopedic.

 Read on for: